sehrgutesoftware/httpdf/README.md

 Templates are written in go's [html/template](https://pkg.go.dev/html/template) syntax and can include any valid HTML.
 The template must be accompanied by a JSON Schema that describes the data structure required to render the template, as well as a configuration file defining the page layout.

+Besides the go template functions, [Sprig](https://masterminds.github.io/sprig/) functions are available for use in the templates.

 Mount your templates into the container under the `/templates` directory.
 Each template is a folder by itself.
 The structure of the folder is as follows (file names must match exactly):

 ```